Frequently Asked Questions

 Answer: There are many factors that impact the design of your policy and the premium charged for it.
 Because of this, there are a variety of circumstances that warrant a visit with your agent - here are a few to consider.
 You should reach out any time you need to file a claim or think you may need to file a claim.
 Communicate with your agent when you buy or sell property or a vehicle.
 Have you moved, had a change in marital status or a change in who lives with you?
 Reach out and let us know.
-If you are a business customer, contact your agent if there have been changes in what your company does, in your revenue sources, or significant changes in payroll.
+If you are a business customer, contact your agent if there have been changes in what your company does, in your revenue sources, significant changes in payroll, or changes in ownership.

 Question: How can I pay my premium bill?

 Answer: Options for paying your bill vary depending on your carrier.
 To eliminate issues with mail delays and avoid late fees, we recommend paying your bill by EFT.
 You may also pay your bill by phone or at your carrier's website by e-check (one-time EFT), credit card, or debit card.
 If these options don't work for you, you can call our office during normal business hours and we may be able to assist you with making a payment by credit or debit card, or electronic check over the phone.

 If electronic payments are not feasible, you can mail your payment in the envelope provided with your bill.
 We recommend allowing 7 days for delivery and processing of mailed payments.
 You may also pay your premium in our office during normal business hours.

 For a list of our carriers and links to their websites, click here.

 To pay an invoice payable to our Insurance by Strehlow, click here.

 Question: I've called or stopped in the office in the past.
 What if I can't remember who I talked to last time?

 Answer: That's okay.
 We have multiple licensed staff available to help you.
 Let us know what you need and we will direct you to someone who can help you.